16 Royalty Party Themes

 The “Easter Egg” Hunt

-In this version of the game, you would hide decorative bags of candies and other goodies all over your yard, house, play area, etc. Send the kids off to find as many as they can, and tell them to bring them back and present them before the king, queen, princess, or prince.
-One all the bags are accounted for, the ruler can hand them out to each child so they can enjoy whatever’s hidden within.
+In this version of the game, you would hide decorative bags of candies and other goodies all over your yard, house, play area, etc. Send the kids off to track down as many as they can and present them before the king, queen, princess, or prince.
+Once all the bags are accounted for, the ruler can hand them out to each child, so they can enjoy whatever’s hidden within.

 The Scavenger Hunt

-In this version, you would create a list of Royal-themed items that your attendees can find.
+Here, you would create a list of Royal-themed items that your attendees need to recover.
 In this case, it works best if the children split off into teams.
 The first team to come back with a complete list wins the game.
+A stuffed lion can represent a royal animal, pebbles or buttons can stand for jewels, gold-wrapped chocolate coins or jewel-shaped gummies could be considered royal treats, and so on.

 8. The Royal Garden Party

 Here is an example where adults are encouraged to get in on the fun.
 A Royal Garden Party is a savvy, sophisticated event that you can apply to all manner of occasions, from housewarmings to baptisms to anniversaries.
-Where there are many ways to go about throwing such an event, it depends a lot on to what lengths the party hosts want to go.
+There are many ways to go about throwing such an event, and it depends a lot on what lengths the party hosts want to go.

 9. The Royal Tournament